Jayshah25/Machine-Learning-Classification-Problems/README.md

 The repository solves ML Classification Problems on the Following Datasets:

-1. Car Evaluation Dataset (Imbalanced Dataset)
+1. Car Evaluation Data (Imbalanced Dataset)